Tyler Palko: 2006

-Statistics
+College statistics

 Notes: Uses NCAA (rather than NFL) passer rating model.
 The NCAA indicates he played one game (bringing his total Pittsburgh career games played to 44) in 2003, but was redshirted that year without any record of passes or rushes.
 His official Panther biography says he did not play at all in 2003.

 Professional career

 New Orleans Saints

-Palko went undrafted in the 2007 NFL Draft before signing with the New Orleans Saints on April 28, 2007.
+Palko went undrafted in the 2007 NFL draft before signing with the New Orleans Saints on April 28, 2007.
 After the Saints released Palko during their final preseason cuts, he was back signed to the Saints' practice squad.
 He was then elevated to the 53-man roster for the team's first regular season game, where he was the team's third-string quarterback.
 After the game, he was released and re-signed to the team's practice squad.
 Palko was also promoted to the 53-man roster for the team's second contest, and was once again waived after the game.
 On October 9, 2007, Palko was signed back onto the Saints' practice squad.
 On December 30, 2007, Palko was signed onto the active roster for the final game of the season, but was declared inactive for the game.

 Palko was waived for good by the Saints during final cuts on August 30, 2008.